The Philippines fell to the Japanese in 1942.

 The Philippine JIM series is somewhat complex, like Malaya.
-To begin there were 2 series of notes released for the Philippines.
+To begin there were 3 separate series of notes released for the Philippines.
 The first series contained both peso and centavos denominated notes and only had block letters or fractional block letters.
-The second later series were considered an inflationary series.
-There were no centavos denominated notes for this series, and it contained larger denominations (100 Pesos through 1000 Pesos).
-The second series both had block letters and serial numbers.
+The second later series are known as the Rizal Monument notes and were block lettered and serially numbered.
+The third series were considered an inflationary series, which contained only larger denominations (100 Pesos through 1000 Pesos).
 There are many varieties, and an interesting series of counterfeits, as well, which will be discussed in a later post.
 There are also specimens of many notes but these will not be listed here.

 Series 1 – The Fractional Notes (Centavos)